gordon-cs/Project-Bernard/README.md

         * CSS files.
     * Templates
         * HTML (Handlebars) files for corresponding route.
+        * /components
+            * The html for the component
         * application.hbs
             * Will appear in all routes.
             * Contains menu bar.